JayakarAddepalli/TODO/README.md

 # TODO

 Created by using HTML5, CSS3, JavaScript, Bootstrap.
-It is fully responsive website.
+It is fully responsive in all the devices.

 ![TODO](https://github.com/Jayakarjjjjjjjjjj/TODO/assets/110006483/21429194-fb11-400e-a77d-189b85dfae05)